 - One comment

 Consider: how much time do you spend on developing a coherent strategy for promoting your company on social media?
-How often is there a temptation to scroll the Facebook blackboard without a clue or jump from one video with funny dogs on Youtube to the next?
+How often is there a temptation to scroll the Facebook blackboard without a clue or jump from one video with funny dogs on YouTube to the next?
 Believe me, each one of us has encountered such a moment of weakness at least once.
-And yet, from thoughtless browsing through Instagram, the power in social media will not build itself… What if I tell you that you can spend time on social media and at the same time keep your productivity level?
+And yet, from thoughtless browsing through Instagram, the power in social media will not build itself… What if I told you that you can spend time on social media and at the same time keep your productivity level?
 Sounds ridiculous?
-Then sit back and grab that fifth cup of coffee and find out what are the best social media time management skills that are followed by highly successful people.
+Then sit back and grab that fifth cup of coffee, and find out what are the best social media time management skills that are followed by highly successful people.

 Social Media Time Management Skills Practiced by Successful People!

 As a Manager and a high-succesful person to be, you should know that there are many more social networks than just Facebook, Twitter, YouTube, and Instagram.
 And you’ve probably tried more than once to set up company profiles on lesser-known SM channels and build new communities around your product through them.

 Rather than just grabbing a few hits by the tail, try to focus on those channels that will bring you tangible benefits – the ones that best attract your current audience and knock out new ones.
 It’s not worth wasting your time on those portals where it won’t pay off in the form of increased engagement.